5l1v3r1/FW-Config/README.md

-# astsu - A firewall configuration tool
+# astsu.sh - A firewall configuration tool
 ### A firewall configuration tool